mr-nart/Kingmaker/General Info/Deities.md

 ## Shelyn
 >![|right|100](https://2e.aonprd.com/Images/Deities/Shelyn.png) ***The Eternal Rose / The Lady of Chrysanthemums / The Incorruptible***
->Watches over existence with a kind and loving eye, encouraging mortals to make the best of their lives by spreading love, art, and beauty -- even the crudest artistic awakenings are worthy of praise, as they represent and individuals expression of life's trials and triumphs.
+>Watches over existence with a kind and loving eye, encouraging mortals to make the best of their lives by spreading love, art, and beauty -- even the crudest artistic awakenings are worthy of praise, as they represent an individual's expression of life's trials and triumphs.
 Depicted as a tastefully dressed young woman barely out of her youth with chestnut hair that contains multicolor highlights.
 Areas of concern include art, beauty, love, music.

 **Edicts**: Be peaceful, choose and perfect an art, lead by example, see the beauty in all things **Anathema**: Destroy art or allow it to be destroyed (unless saving a life or pursuing greater art), refuse to accept surrender